-The structure of the near-resonant ($|\omega| \lesssim 3 E_F/\hbar$) spectral feature [see inset of Fig.~\ref{fig:spectrum}(a)] does not provide a leading-order contribution.
-We estimate a positive shift not more than $\approx 0.4 E_F/\hbar$, which is consistent with more detailed studies of peaks shifts \cite{SpectrosocpyReview2021}.
-That this shift is an order of magnitude smaller than other contributions (and their sum) in Tab.~\ref{tab:clock} demonstrates why prior studies of the peak in $\Gamma$ have not constrained $\Delta$.
+We remark that the structure of the near-resonant ($|\omega| \lesssim 3 E_F/\hbar$) spectral feature [see inset of Fig.~\ref{fig:spectrum}(a)] does not provide a leading-order contribution.
+We estimate a positive shift not more than $\approx 0.4 E_F/\hbar$, which is consistent with more detailed studies of peak shifts \cite{SpectrosocpyReview2021}.
+That this shift is an order of magnitude smaller than other contributions (and their sum) in Tab.~\ref{tab:clock} illustrates why studies of the near-resonant peak in $\Gamma$ do not constrain $\Delta$.